{{ root_page.title }}

 National Autistic Society (NAS)

 The National Autistic Society is the leading UK charity for autistic people (including those with Asperger syndrome) and their families.
-They provide a wide range of support on matters relating to Education, Health and Family life.
+They provide a wide range of support on matters relating to education, health and family life.

 Papyrus UK - Suicide Prevention Charity

 Papyrus is the UK Charity for the prevention of young suicide (under 35).
-They provide Information Advice and Support through their website resources and dedicated HOPELINE available for families.
-Children & Young People can phone the helpline themselves for support.
+They provide information, advice and support through their website resources and dedicated HOPELINE available for families.
+Children & young people can phone the helpline themselves for support.

 Rainbow Trust – Children’s Charity

-Rainbow Trust supports families who have a child aged 0-18 years with a life threatening or terminal illness and are in the greatest need.
+Rainbow Trust supports families who have a child aged 0 -18 years with a life threatening or terminal illness and are in the greatest need.
 Any family can receive support from the moment of their child or young person’s diagnosis.

 Royal National Institute of Blind People

 The Royal National Institute of Blind People is a UK charity offering information, support and advice to almost two million people in the UK with sight loss.
-You can contact them on:

 Royal Society for Blind Children